How do I schedule an advising appointment?

 How long does an advising appointment last?

-An advising appointment is scheduled for 30 minutes although not all appointments last this long.
-If necessary, an advising appointment can be scheduled for longer than 30 minutes.
+An advising appointment is scheduled for 45 minutes although many appointments do not last this long.
+If necessary, an advising appointment can be scheduled for longer than 45 minutes.

 What is discussed at an advising appointment?